andy-a-d-nguyen/problem-solving-patterns/data-structures/singly-linked-lists/singly-linked-list.md

 - Set the next property on that node to be the next of the next node
 - Decrement the length
 - Return the value of the node removed

+## Reverse

+Reversing the Linked List in place

+### Reverse Pseudocode

+- Swap the head and the tail
+- Create a variable called next
+- Create a variable called prev
+- Create a variable called node and initialize it to the head property
+- Loop through the list
+- Set next to be the next property on whatever node is
+- Set the next property on the node to whatever prev is
+- Set prev to be the value of the node variable
+- Set the node variable to be the value of the next variable

+## Big O

+- Insertion - O(1) or O(n)
+- Removal - O(1) or O(n)
+- Searching - O(n)
+- Access - O(n)